m-blair/Fun-Stuff/README.md

 ![alt text](Code_Artist/param_testing3.png)

-## \#2. formulas.ipynb (*Jupyter Notebook/LaTeX*)
+## \#2. formulas_.ipynb (*Jupyter Notebook/LaTeX*)
-A collection of Various beautiful/aesthetically-pleasing Math formulas displayed using the jupyter notebooks' built-in LaTeX functionality
+A collection of various beautiful/aesthetically-pleasing Math formulas and symbols displayed using the jupyter notebooks' built-in markdown LaTeX compatibility
+For some reason GitHub has trouble displaying this properly >:|

 ## \#3.